-This Roasted Prime Rib Recipe with garlic is full of flavor, tender and juicy.
+This Slow Roasted Prime Rib recipe is full of flavor, tender and juicy.
 Also known as a Standing Rib Roast, it's one of the best cuts of beef, and usually one of the most expensive too!
 Once you try it, you'll never want regular roast beef again!

 What is Prime Rib?

-Roasted Prime Rib is my favorite cut of meat, and is usually cooked medium-rare (like this recipe below) and not well done.
-It's a very expensive cut of meat, and usually made for special occasions like Thanksgiving, Christmas or Father's Day.
+Prime Rib is one of the best cuts of beef, graded by the USDA as PRIME beef.
+As a result, it's an expensive cut of meat, served for special occasions like Thanksgiving, Christmas or Father's Day.
+Usually cooked medium-rare (like this recipe below).
 You don't want to mess this recipe up!
 The cooking time is very important!

 - Prepare your roast the night before you cook it.
 Pat it dry with a paper towel, and rub all over with minced garlic, salt and pepper.
 Place it in the fridge uncovered overnight (or at least 2 hours).